bridgetownrb/bridgetown-sample-plugin/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## Releasing

+To release a new version of the plugin, simply bump up the version number in both `version.rb` and `package.json, and then run `script/release`.